Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Charging Cable Length

-Twenty-five feet is the maximum charging cable length allowed for electric vehicles, and you should not use an extension cord as it may overheat.
+25 feet is the maximum charging cable length allowed for electric vehicles, and you should not use an extension cord as it may overheat.
 It’s also wise to avoid using multi-outlet power strips, surge protectors, and similar devices.

 Charging Cable Options

-Here are some great options for RAV4 Prime chargers.
+Here are some great cables to consider:

 Level 1 Charger (120v)

 I recommend the Lectron NEMA 5-15 cable for level 1 charging.
-This is a reasonably priced, yet high-quality option that uses the J1772 charging protocol required by the RAV4 Prime.
-It has a cable length of 21 feet which should provide ample length for you to reach an electrical outlet.
+This is a reasonably priced yet high-quality option that uses the J1772 charging protocol required by the RAV4 Prime.
+It has a cable length of 21 feet, which should provide ample length for you to reach an electrical outlet.
 It also includes indicator lights to show charging progress and warn you of faults in the cable.

 Level 2 Charger (240v)

 I recommend the Morec NEMA 14-50 cable for level 2 charging.
-This is a 40-amp 220-240 volt charger that meets SAE J1772 compatibility standards for the Prime.
+This is a 40-amp, 220-240 volt charger that meets SAE J1772 compatibility standards for the Prime.
 It’s made of high-quality, durable material.

-Electric Vehicle Charging Etiquette
+Charging Etiquette

 When it comes to electric vehicle charging, there are some additional considerations that make the experience different from filling up at the pump.